The N2WS management console is accessed via a web browser over HTTPS.

 If the error occurred after completing the last configuration stage, it is recommended that you:

-If you need to change the configuration of your CPM server after it has already been created, you may need to:
+If you need to change the configuration of your N2WS server after it has already been created, you may need to:

 - Change the time zone

 The process to make these changes is to terminate the current N2WS server instance and create a new one.
 After you terminate the N2WS server, the data volume becomes available.
 Configure the server as needed and connect to the old (existing) data volume.

 Note: Remember to launch the new server in the same AZ.

 For the N2WS root user, you may change the email or the password.
 The username of the root user cannot be changed.
 If, during the configuration process, you type a different username than the original, N2WS will assume you forgot the root username.
 In that case, the username will not change, and a file named /tmp/username_reminder will be created on the N2WS server.
 It will contain the username.
 You can connect to N2WS server using SSH to view this file (see section 7.1).

 From version 2.1.0, there is an option to configure N2WS using a special “user data” script.
 The user data script is a configuration in ini file format, stating the configuration of the new N2WS instance.